NOBLES5E/nozomi-video-streamer/README.md

 ## Getting started

-Download the binary from release page.
+Download the binaries from release page.
 Ensure you have `ffmpeg` installed on your server.

 On server